Project Sidekick

-Sidekick is a project developed by NASA and Microsoft, started in December 2015 on the International Space Station, which provides virtual assistance to astronauts using Microsoft HoloLens augmented reality glasses.
+Sidekick is a project developed by NASA and Microsoft, started in December 2015 on the International Space Station, which provides virtual assistance to astronauts using Microsoft HoloLens augmented reality headsets.

 Functionality

 Sidekick has two modes of operation.
 Remote Expert Mode uses the functionality of the Holographic Skype application—voice and video chat, real-time virtual annotation—to allow a ground operator and space crew member to collaborate directly over what the astronaut sees, with the ground operator able to see the crew member's view in 3D, provide interactive guidance, and draw annotations into the crew member's environment.
 In Procedure Mode, animated virtual illustrations display on top of objects as a crew member interacts with them.
 This mode can be used for guidance and instructional purposes in standalone scenarios.
 Applications include inventory management, in which the system recognizes an inventory item, and can display a path to where the item should be stored.
 Previously, crew members would rely primarily on printed instructions and voice-based communication when performing complex tasks.
 The capabilities provided by Sidekick have been promoted as potential enabling features allowing for reduced crew training requirements and increased efficiency in deep space missions in which communication delays can complicate difficult operations.